Cable TV is just one example of the " subscription model" of marketing.

 Think of it - getting people to pay nearly $20 a month so they can have an ambulance called in case of an emergency, or get their car unlocked if they left the keys in it.
 Highly unlikely scenarios to spend $20 a month on, but there you have it.

 Many other companies use the subscription model, usually by taking machines or devices that would work with generic materials and then modifying them to require special cartridges or supplies that only the manufacturer can sell.
-Ink-jet printers are a common example - the printers are given away for free, but you get bent over the counter if you go to buy new cartridges - which are protected by Patents so that only crappy aftermarket "refills" are the only competition.
+Ink-jet printers are a common example - the printers are given away for free, but you get bent over the counter if you go to buy new cartridges - which are protected by Patents so that only crappy aftermarket "refills" are the only competition, if even those are available.

 And speaking of computers, IBM was a leader in this field, with their Hollerith card devices - which required IBM stock punch cards to use.
 If an IBM rep caught you using 3rd party cards, the leased equipment could be yanked from your company!